lue-bird/elm-bits/README.md

 but anything will do the job, like custom codegen or [lue-bird/elm-typesafe-array](https://dark.elm.dmy.fr/packages/lue-bird/elm-typesafe-array/latest/).
 Hell even if you just use an opaque `List Bit` you'll still have it easier than with a `String`.

-Bits as a universal way of representing information can be converted from multiple types of data or its bits directly, from characters, from ints...
+## conversions

-Bits can also be turned into a variety of representations (→ [example](https://github.com/lue-bird/elm-bits/tree/master/example))
+Bits as a universal way of representing information can be converted from and to basically any shape → [example](https://github.com/lue-bird/elm-bits/tree/master/example)

 - different string formats like human-readable (for example [michaelglass/proquint](https://package.elm-lang.org/packages/michaelglass/proquint/latest/)), less character space, hexadecimal, ...
 - colors, shapes, identicons like